View on GitHub

 \[D_i = \overline{D} + m \left(\gamma - \zeta_i\right),\]

-where $\zeta_i$ is the soil-topographic index at cell $i$ defined by:
+where $\overline{D}$ is the mean deficit of all cells. $\zeta_i$ is the soil-topographic index at cell $i$ defined by:

 and $a_i$ is the unit contributing area defined here as the total contributing area to cell $i$ divided by the cell’s width $w$.
 The catchment average soil-topographic index: